 Coastal compartment - A length of the coast bounded by large geologic structures (e.g. a headland, cape or river mouth), where changes in geology or geomorphic features control and influence the form of the coast.

-The Cape to Cape study area is a coastal compartment.
-Sediment compartment - A length of coast where natural barriers control local sediment transport processes, with land features acting as sediment sources, transport pathways and sediment sinks.
+Sediment compartment - A length of coast where natural barriers control local sediment transport processes, with land features that act as sediment sources, transport pathways and sediment sinks.
 Typically, sediment exchange to adjacent compartments is restricted, often due to natural features which can divide the compartment and its processes from its neighbour.